yxuco/gradle-testng-mockito-bootstrap/README.md

 gradle-testng-mockito-bootstrap
 ===============================

-A ready-to-use bootstrap Java project backed by gradle, TestNG, Mockito, FEST-Assert 2 and Cobertura for Eclipse.
+A ready-to-use bootstrap Java project backed by gradle, TestNG, Mockito, FEST-Assert 2 and Cobertura for Eclipse and Jenkins.

 Software used in the bootstrap project